Victoria Jiménez Kasintseva: 2022–2024: First WTA Tour quarterfinal and WTA 1000 win

-Having gained entry as a lucky loser, Jiménez Kasintseva recorded her first WTA Tour wins at the 2022 Korea Open, defeating Chloé Paquet and eighth seed Rebecca Marino to become the first Andorran to reach a first Tour quarterfinal She lost to top seed Jeļena Ostapenko in the last eight.
+Having gained entry as a lucky loser, Jiménez Kasintseva recorded her first WTA Tour wins at the 2022 Korea Open, defeating Chloé Paquet and Rebecca Marino to become the first Andorran to reach a first Tour quarterfinal She lost to Jeļena Ostapenko in the quarterfinals.

 She won her second ITF singles title in Loulé as the top seed in the tournament, and won her first ITF Circuit doubles title at the Solgironès Open, partnered with Renata Zarazúa.
-Jiménez Kasintseva also reached the singles final in Bendigo but lost it to Ysaline Bonaventure.
+Jiménez Kasintseva also reached the singles final in Bendigo, losing to Ysaline Bonaventure.

-In 2023, she received wildcards into the main draw at the WTA 1000 tournaments in Miami and Madrid, losing in the first round at both to Anna Kalinskaya and Anastasia Pavlyuchenkova respectively.
+In 2023, she received wildcards into the main draw at the WTA 1000 tournaments in Miami and Madrid, losing in the first round at both.
 That year, she won two W25 titles, at Boca Raton and Austin.

-She received a wildcard into the main draw at the 2024 Madrid Open, where she defeated Zhu Lin in the first round for her first WTA 1000 win, before falling to 12th seed Jasmine Paolini.
+She also received a wildcard into the main draw at the 2024 Madrid Open, where she defeated Zhu Lin in the first round for her first WTA 1000 win, then lost to Jasmine Paolini.

-2025: Major debut
+2025–2026: Historic major, top 100, WTA 1000 debuts

-In March, Jiménez Kasintseva was runner-up at the Antalya Challenger 2, losing the final to top seed Olga Danilović.
+In March 2025, Jiménez Kasintseva finished runner-up at the Antalya Challenger, losing to Olga Danilović.
 She also reached the final at the WTA 125 Makarska Open in Croatia, losing to Sára Bejlek.

 In August 2025, Jiménez Kasintseva qualified for the main draw of the US Open, making her debut appearance in the main draw of a Grand Slam tournament.
-With her qualification, she became the first Andorran player, male or female, to compete in the main draw of a major tournament.
+With her qualification, she became the first Andorran player, male or female, to compete in the main draw of a major.
 She lost to Maya Joint in the first round.

+At the 2026 Mérida Open, she qualified for the main-draw and defeated Yulia Putintseva and eighth seed Magda Linette to make it through to the quarterfinals, at which point her run was ended by fellow qualifier Zhang Shuai.
+Despite the loss, Jiménez Kasintseva moved up 25 places in the WTA rankings to No. 97 on 2 March 2026, becoming the first player from Andorra – female or male – to break into the world's top 100.
+Later that week at the WTA 1000 tournament in Indian Wells, she again progressed through the qualifying rounds to earn a spot in the main draw and then overcame Caty McNally, before losing to 16th seed Naomi Osaka in the second round.